-Understanding Google Algorithm and its update
+Understanding Google Algorithm and its Update

 What is Google Algorithm?

 The interesting thing is; Google’s search algorithms get changed very often, now it is with 15 confirmed updates and almost 500-600 unconfirmed minor adjustments in 2014 alone.
 Isn’t it interesting?
-If we talk about changes, there is only the major changes with cute animal nicknames like Penguin, Panda, and Pigeon!
+If we talk about changes, there are only major changes with cute animal nicknames like Penguin, Panda, and Pigeon!
 I am sure you might not have heard the same and perhaps didn’t realize that these animals would affect your website traffic.
 The three Google search algorithms (a bear and two birds: Panda, Penguin, and Pigeon) having the biggest impact in the past three years!
 Now it’s time to move on next update!
-The countdown is already on to get change in the Google Algorithm that will reward mobile-friendly sites with a higher search ranking and pushing those websites down in search results that are not mobile-friendly!
-It’s time to get worried whether your website is on higher search listing or not?
+The countdown is already on to get changed in the Google Algorithm that will reward mobile-friendly sites with a higher search ranking and pushing those websites down in search results that are not mobile-friendly!
+It’s time to get worried about whether your website is on higher search listings or not?

 The New Update in Google Algorithm – Being Mobile Friendly!

 This time Google is focusing on mobile search results and is ambitious to provide the best results on mobile devices.
 According to Google’s statement of February 26; it is expanding Google Algorithm’s use of mobile-friendliness as a ranking signal.
 The beauty of the change is, it will affect mobile searches in all languages worldwide and will have important in their search results.
 The result of this change would be the easier way to find accurate and relevant results that are optimized for mobile devices.
 The countdown is on!
 Update coming up on April 21st, 2015.

 Is your Website ready to confirm its place in the higher search ranking list?